wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 enable the inspect view by setting ``inspect_view_enabled=True`` on your ``ModelAdmin`` class.

-When enabled, an 'Inspect' button will automatically appear for each row in your index / listing view, linking to new page that shows values a list of field values for that particular object.
+When ``InspectView`` is enabled, an 'Inspect' button will automatically appear for each row in your index / listing view, linking to a new page that shows a list of field values for that particular object.

 By default, all 'concrete' fields (where the field value is stored as a column